codonlibrary/codonPython/CONTRIBUTING.md

 ## Code of Conduct

 As a contributer you can help us keep the Codon community open and inclusive.
 Please read and follow our [Code of Conduct](https://github.com/codonlibrary/code-of-conduct/tree/master).
+By contributing to it, you agree to comply with it.

 :clinking_glasses: Thank you!
 Team codon